paulknewton/pi-tank-watcher/GRAPHS.md

 ![fig_sensor.png](fig_sensor.png)

 ### Data cleaned by dropping readings > 1 std dev
 This strips out data that exceeds 1 standard deviation from the mean.
 I was trying this as a way of cleaning up the data.
 The sensor is proving quite unreliable in the damp surroundings of a water tank.
-But as you can see, the data still fluctuates so much, as to make the readings almost unusable.

 ![fig_clean_sensor](fig_clean_sensor.png)

 ### Average tank level per day
-This is a bit more useful - it averages the readings for a given day and plots this on a timeline, day-by-day for the entire data set.
+This graph averages the readings for a given day and plots this on a timeline, day-by-day for the entire data set.
 This shows how the water level fluctuates over the life-time of the project (up to the maximum 8000 data points allowed by ThingSpeak!)

 ![fig_avg_daily.png](fig_avg_daily.png)